 Treatment may also include:

-How well a patient with subarachnoid hemorrhage does depends on a number of different factors, including:
+How well a person with subarachnoid hemorrhage does depends on a number of different factors, including:

 Older age and more severe symptoms can lead to a poorer outcome.